 Subscribe to our blog to get articles delivered directly to your inbox

-Often known as the "flamingo flower" for their bold, bright colors, anthuriums are the world's longest-blooming plant and will bloom continuously in the proper conditions all year long.
+Often known as the "flamingo flower" for their bold, bright colors, anthuriums are the world's longest-blooming plant and will bloom continuously in proper conditions all year long.

 Repotting your anthurium will give it the space it needs to grow and continue developing healthy new blooms.